pamuditha-senanayake/Project-2-2/.jetclient/confirmAppointment/post confirmAppointments.md

 raw = '''
 {
   "appointmentData": {
-    "user_id": 1,
+    "user_id": 4,
-    "professional_id": 2,
+    "professional_id": 3,
     "appointment_date": "2024-09-15",
-    "total_time": "02:00:00",  // Format: HH:MM:SS
+    "total_time": "02:00:00",  // Duration in HH:MM:SS format
-    "total_cost": 150.00
+    "total_cost": 15000.00       // Total cost as a decimal
   },
-  "serviceIds": [1, 3],  // Array of service IDs to be associated with the appointment "timeSlotIds": [5, 7]  // Array of time slot IDs to be associated with the appointment }
+  "serviceIds": [1, 2, 3, 5, 7],       // Array of service IDs to associate with the appointment
-'''
+  "time_numbers": [4, 5, 6]       // Array of time slot IDs to associate with the appointment
+}'''
 ```